The-Politico/nicar18-reusable-charts/README.md

 ### The basic structure of our chart module
 #### file: `file-1.js`
 Ok, now that we've covered the key concepts behind our appendSelect method, let's go over the basic structure of our chart module (`file-1.js`).

+At the top of the file you'll see where we import our custom `d3.js`.
+This is where we would call all other TK needed in this script.

  First of all, our chart is wrapped in an `export default()` function so we can easily import it into other projects.

 Second, our chart has 5 methods by which you can access it/call it.
 1. `render()`